FhyTan/blender-playblast/README.md

 - Blender 4.2.0 or higher
 - FFmpeg (required for video processing)

-Due to some limitations of the Blender Python API, this plugin requires FFmpeg to be installed on your computer for video processing and compositing.
+Due to some limitations of the Blender Python API, using this plugin requires FFmpeg to be installed on your computer first for video processing and compositing.

 If you are using Windows, we recommend using [UniGetUI](https://github.com/marticliment/UniGetUI) to quickly install FFmpeg.

 ## Location

-3D Viewport ‣ N-panel ‣ Tool ‣ Playblast
+3D Viewport ‣ N-panel ‣ Tool ‣ Anim Reviewer

 ![interface](images/interface.png)